andrejoshua/swapi-info/README.md

 - This project relies on [build_runner](https://dart.dev/tools/build_runner) library.
 So, for every changes that involve annotation, be sure to run `flutter pub run build_runner build --delete-conflicting-outputs` and wait
+- You will see the usage of `freezed` in **all of** data classes.
+The `freezed` annotation ensures that the object should not be modified unless necessary.
+The prevention was needed to persist the object, retaining the source and truth of data.
+If there are any changes, those need to be done in ViewModel.
+Once you send or receive the data to lower layer (API/local storage), the data needs to be persistent.

 Issues found: